San Lazzaro degli Armeni: Library

 The library contains 150,000 to 200,000 printed books in Armenian, as well as European and Oriental languages.
 Some 30,000 European books printed before 1800 are kept at the library.
 The entire collection includes books on the arts, the sciences, history, natural history, diverse classical texts, literary criticism, major encyclopedias and other reference books.

 The floor of the library is decorated in a Venetian style.
 Its ceiling, partially destroyed in the 1975 fire, was painted by Francesco Zugno and depicts Catherine of Alexandria, the four fathers of the Latin Church (Ambrose, Augustine, Jerome, St. Gregory the Great), and fathers of the Armenian Church.
 A chalk sculpture of Napoleon II by Antonio Canova is preserved in a glass cabinet in the library.
 A sculpture of Pope Gregory XVI by Giuseppe De Fabris, presented to the Mekhitarists by the Pope himself, is also kept at the room.

 In 2021 the Aurora Humanitarian Initiative donated $50,000 to support the library in memory of Vartan Gregorian.

+As the collection grows through gifts and purchases, the congregation is facing a space shortage, particularly in the library, where the lack of room is especially concerning.